 Ready to sign-up or shall keep on explaining?

-No, I’ll pass on the extra 100M gift and will carry on reading.
+No, I will carry on reading.
 I don’t have anything better to do anyway…

 How does Sorare work?
 Is it safe?

 Although you probably already have a fair idea of how Sorare works, there still is that one question we all ask ourselves when a game involves money: Is it safe?
 Is this a scam?

 To begin with, you can take a deep breath and relax.
 This is a legal endeavour backed by reputable organisations like Ubisoft, e.ventures, Consensis, Partech and FC Barcelona star player Gerard Piqué.